change-hi/change-hi.github.io/morea/data-movement/module-data-movement.md

 morea_sort_order: 55
 ---

-This workshop introduces the challenges and options in moving scientific data over the network.
+An introduction to the challenges and options in moving scientific data over the network.